What is Bud Selig's Net Worth?

 The MLB franchise has recovered nicely after a couple of potentially crippling events, including the 1994 labor stoppage and the entire "Steroid Era" scandal.
 The league has been able to recover thanks, in part, to the implementation of the wild card, interleague play and revenue sharing.

 As a result of the league's success, Bud Selig is very well compensated by Major League Baseball.
 His current two-year deal calls for Selig to receive a reported $22 million per year in salary and other compensation, including the use of a private jet.
+Note:>/b> Bud Selig is now retired but will still serve as a "commissioner emeritus" until he passes away.
+Selig, who will serve as a mentor, will receive $6 million/year in compensation for this role.

 Selig's compensation has slowly increased since he took over as commissioner of the league.
 In 2005, Selig earned a reported $14.60 million, and then followed this up with a $15.06 million payday in 2006 and an $18.35 million haul in 2007.
 Selig was reportedly going to retire prior to signing his most recent 2-year extension, but I don't blame him for sticking around - $22 million is pretty hard to say no to.